Honing (metalworking): Honing machines

+Honing fixtures

+Honing fixtures are specialized tools used in the honing process of machining, designed to ensure precise alignment and stability of components during the honing operation.
+These fixtures are essential for achieving high accuracy and surface finish in cylindrical and other intricate components.
+Typically employed in manufacturing and maintenance applications, honing fixtures facilitate the effective removal of material to achieve desired tolerances and surface quality.

 Honing stones

 Honing uses a special tool, called a honing stone or a hone, to achieve a precision surface.
 The hone is composed of abrasive grains that are bound together with an adhesive.
 Generally, honing grains are irregularly shaped and about 10 to 50 micrometers in diameter (300 to 1500 mesh grit).
 Smaller grain sizes produce a smoother surface on the workpiece.

 A honing stone is similar to a grinding wheel in many ways, but honing stones are usually more friable, so that they conform to the shape of the workpiece as they wear in.
 To counteract their friability, honing stones may be treated with wax or sulfur to improve life; wax is usually preferred for environmental reasons.

 Any abrasive material may be used to create a honing stone, but the most commonly used are corundum, silicon carbide, cubic boron nitride, and diamond.
 The choice of abrasive material is usually driven by the characteristics of the workpiece material.
 In most cases, corundum or silicon carbide are acceptable, but extremely hard workpiece materials must be honed using superabrasives.

 The hone is usually turned in the bore while being moved in and out.
 Special cutting fluids are used to give a smooth cutting action and to remove the material that has been abraded.
 Machines can be portable, simple manual machines, or fully automatic with gauging depending on the application.

 Modern advances in abrasives have made it possible to remove much larger amount of material than was previously possible.
 This has displaced grinding in many applications where "through machining" is possible.
 External hones perform the same function on shafts.